 Learning elementary Python enables you to learn syntax, keywords, data types, functions, classes, and so forth.
 This takes around 8 weeks for an intermediate programmer to master.

 Learning advanced Python comprises multi-threading, data synchronization methods, socket programming, socket programming, database programming, and so forth.
 It would depend on the nature of the work.
 The time to learn these techniques strictly depends upon the skill level of the learner.

 Learning professional Python is all about using concepts like Data analytics, executing libraries/packages, image processing, and so forth.
 These are complex technologies.
 There are both online and offline courses for learning these techniques.
 Again, the time to learn these complex techniques varies from 2 weeks to a month depending on the depth of the content.

-If you are curious about learning python, data science to be in the front of fast-paced technological advancements, check out upGrad & IIIT-B’s PG Diploma in Data Science and upskill yourself for the future.
+If you are curious about learning python, data science to be in the front of fast-paced technological advancements, check out upGrad & IIIT-B’s Executive PG Program in Data Science and upskill yourself for the future.